hutchisonlab/hutchisonlab.github.io/_pages/organic-electronics.md

 permalink: /organic-electronics/
 ---

-We are studying the “rational” design of novel organic solar cell materials, including generating millions of candidate polymers in a computational database, combined with detailed experimental and theoretical study of charge transport.
+We are studying the “rational” design of novel organic electronic materials, including generating millions of candidate polymers in a computational database, combined with detailed experimental and theoretical study of charge transport.
 With collaborators, we also push to improve nano and microscale morphology to improve electrical conductivity.
 In both projects, we use our expertise in statistical analysis and optimization: understanding the fundamental structure/activity relationships in materials, even in the face of many important variables.

 ## Morphology